 • 10 hours a week to complete each 20-credit module.

-Lectures are pre-recorded, enabling students to watch them at a time that is convenient to them.
-All the notes and slides used by the teachers are made available to their students.
-Essential books that are not available online are provided to students at no extra cost.
+Lectures are pre-recorded, allowing students to watch them at a time that suits their personal schedules.
+All lecture notes and presentation slides used by the teachers are made available to students.
+Essential texts that are not accessible online are provided at no additional cost.

 The tables below illustrate the programme of study undertaken at each level.